Main navigation

 President’s Postdoctoral Scholar Program

-The President’s Postdoctoral Scholars Program (PPSP), supported by the Office of the President, was launched in January 2018 to recognize highly qualified postdoctoral trainees who will become leaders in their fields.
-The program supports the scholarly efforts and training of terminal degree holders (PhD and others) who wish to pursue careers in research and creative inquiry, as well as providing professional development and networking opportunities.
+The President’s Postdoctoral Scholars Program (PPSP), supported by the Office of the President, was launched in January 2018 to recognize highly qualified postdoctoral trainees across all scholarly disciplines, who will become leaders in their fields.
+The program supports the scholarly efforts and training of terminal degree holders (MFA, PhD, and others) who wish to pursue careers in research and creative inquiry, as well as providing professional development and networking opportunities.

-Benefits include salary support and full benefits (health insurance, tuition assistance, and paid leave) provided by the Office of the President and the scholar’s faculty mentor/sponsor college.
-PPSP scholars also receive funds to support research, creative expression, and professional development-related expenses.
+This fellowship opportunity includes up to two years of salary support and full benefits provided by the Office of the President and the scholar’s faculty mentor, department, and/or sponsor college.
+PPSP Scholars receive dedicated funds each year to support research, creative expression, and professional development-related expenses and also relocation support in the first year to assist with moving to Columbus, OH.

 Application Information and College Liaisons

-Applications for the 2023 cohort of scholars are now closed.
+Applications for the 2026 cohort of scholars will soon open.

 Submission Deadlines